koddr/koddr/README.md

 # Hello, everyone! 👋

 My name is **Vic Shóstak** and I write interesting & very useful articles on my [Dev.to](https://dev.to/koddr) blog and do a lot of non-profit and Open Source projects on GitHub for people and robots.
 I'm one of the fathers of Go web framework called [Fiber](https://github.com/gofiber/fiber) and a lot of things around him.
+I'm the author of official logos for Python web frameworks such as [Starlette](https://github.com/koddr/starlette-logo) and [Quart](https://github.com/koddr/quart-logo).

 Also, I'm developing a very helpful tool (with advanced ecosystem) to automate the process of initial preparation and deployment of full cycle projects written in Go by running one CLI command, called [Create Go App](https://github.com/create-go-app/cli). _By the way, I'm looking for people to work with me on this project (authors of backend templates & Docker containers)_.